-- Live video – Greater usage of video content continues, extending a trend from 2015.
+- Live video – Greater usage of video content continues, extending previous trends.
 Put it up not just on YouTube, but on Facebook, Twitter, Instagram or Pinterest.
 Wherever you think you’ll stand out.
 Put it on your blog and on your website too!
 Video is so easy to make these days – anyone with a smartphone can do it – so this makes good sense.
 It’s personal, tangible and a great way to tell a story.
 Plus, people don’t have time to read much anymore.
 But they’ll watch the tube.
 Again sad, but true.

 2. Social media became the media